 Horse gram crops are usually grown in drought-hit parts of India particularly in South India, and both the beans & hay are used as fodder mainly for horses.
 Since horse gram is considered a nutritional powerhouse, it is normally recommended for workmen or sportsmen who involve themselves in physically challenging activities, but for others, it may be consumed in small quantities.
 So I used to make horse gram idli or dosa when my son actively participates in sports, and I also like to include horse gram into our diet during winter or monsoon as it is useful to keep our body warm in this season.

-Hummus, an ancient Arabic appetizer, took the western world by storm a few decades ago and is also available in India.
+Hummus, an ancient Arabic appetizer, took the western world by storm a few decades ago and is also available in stores across India.
 Traditional hummus is nothing but the creamy blend of chickpeas & sesame seeds.
 Now there are different flavors of hummus available in the market to satisfy the ever growing demands of consumers across the world.
-But I could not find the hummus with local flavors, and I have tried spicy hummus with the burst of flavors that suit our palates.
+Nevertheless, it is hard to find the hummus with local flavors, and I have tried spicy hummus with the burst of flavors that suit our palates.

-Greens curry is one of the most favorite Indian curries not only for Indians but also for the people across the globe.
-It is a traditional winter curry prepared using different leafy greens & cottage cheese (paneer).
-Palak paneer is the most commonly prepared curry using palak (spinach) all over India, and saag paneer is prepared using mustard leaves popular mainly in Odisha, West Bengal, Kashmir & Punjab.
-Here I have prepared this curry with the locally grown Amaranth leaves (mulai keerai).
+Spinach curry is one of the most popular Indian curries not only for Indians but also for the people across the globe.
+It is a traditional winter curry prepared using leafy greens & cottage cheese (paneer).
+Spinach curry with paneer is commonly prepared using palak (Indian spinach), whereas saag paneer is prepared using mustard leaves.
+Here I have prepared spinach curry with the South Indian spinach namely Amaranth leaves (mulai keerai).
+Actually it is as delicious as palak paneer and creamier than palak paneer.

 It is the peak of festive season here, Diwali is in the air, young girls & boys are on a shopping spree buying clothes, accessories, electronic gadgets, fireworks, etc. to celebrate this Diwali grander than the previous years.
 Men are looking forward to spend this weekend with his near & dear.
 Women are toiling away in the kitchen to treat her family & guests with scrumptious goodies.
 We usually prepare coconut burfi a couple of days before Deepavali as it is made using fresh coconut meat that won’t stay fresh longer.